john082Coder/GalaxyCoinFarm/README.md

-# GalaxyCoinFarm
+# GalaxyCoin Contracts 🍉

-Smart contracts for GalaxyCoin Farm
+This repository contains the GalaxyCoin farm solidity contracts.